 As I surveyed everything in front of me, while my mother was in my kitchen under-cooking and annihilating my gnocchi (DAMN), I started to think about what I could do.
 Using the gnocchi I could salvage, which was a pretty good amount considering they were not cooked properly, I took a parmesan bowl and started to build, and build, and build.
 Soon I had two little towers of wild mushrooms, corn, tomato, ricotta gnocchi and sage.
 Oooh, pretty – now what would make it better?
 Of course, a drizzle of white truffle oil!
 I usually don’t flip over truffle oil because there’s not many that are good, but the one I used was okay, and it just seemed to fit.
 But, seriously, try not to use truffle oil unless you happen to have one gifted to you and you’re desperate for something; anything!

-OK, now what to do with the rest of the gnocchi.
+Now, what to do with the rest of the gnocchi.
 AHA, gratins!
-Easy peasy (Yeah, I quoted you, J. Oliver – so what?)
-I tossed the rest of the ricotta gnocchi (now known as gnudi) with the rest of the mushrooms, corn, and tomatoes, divided them into gratin dishes, poured on some cream, black pepper and a good sprinkling of shredded parmesan cheese and under the broiler they went.
+Easy peasy.
+I tossed the rest of the ricotta gnocchi (now known as gnudi) with the rest of the mushrooms, corn, and tomatoes, divided them into gratin dishes, poured on some cream, black pepper and a good sprinkling of shredded parmesan cheese on top, and under the broiler they went.
 A bit of itty bitty baby sage leaves finished it off.
 The gratins were served with the remaining parmesan crisps.

 I did it, I managed to pull this one out even though I feel like a zombie.
-Score another one for me and my bleeding heart (insert empty sarcasm).
+Score another one for me and my almost bleeding heart (insert empty sarcasm).